noprobelm/tempy/README.md

 # Credits

-- Credits due to [Will McGugan](https://github.com/willmcgugan) and the team at [textualize](https://www.textualize.io/) for creating such a wonderfully robust tool for rendering rich text to the terminal using Python.
+- Credit due to [Will McGugan](https://github.com/willmcgugan) and the team at [textualize](https://www.textualize.io/) for creating such a wonderfully robust tool for rendering rich text to the terminal using Python.

 # License